-The 64 meter (210 ft) tall tower originally featured sculpted decorations on both the east and west facades, but the sculptures on the western facade were severely damaged during a siege by Swedish troops in 1648 and removed afterwards.
+The 64-meter-tall (210 ft.) tower originally featured sculpted decorations on both the east and west facades, but the sculptures on the western facade were severely damaged during a siege by Swedish troops in 1648 and removed afterward.
 Fortunately, the decorations on the eastern facade have been preserved.

 Above the arch are the coats of arms of all the lands that were part of the Holy Roman Empire during the reign of Charles IV.
 On either side of the arch is a relief of a kingfisher, the symbol of King Wenceslas IV.

-Near the top of the tower are two more statues of saints: Saint Sigismund (with a crown) and Saint Adalbert (with a mitre).
+Near the top of the tower are two more statues of saints: Saint Sigismund (with a crown) and Saint Adalbert (with a miter).

 A long stairway leads to an observation room from where you have great views of Old Town and the Charles Bridge.
 And while you’re there, don’t forget to look at the ceiling, which has a beautiful ribbed vaulting.